cefet-rj-dal/harbinger/general/examples_changepoints.md

-This notebook demonstrates several change-point patterns in the example datasets and how to visualize detections.
-We iterate across series and apply: fit, detect, plot.
+Overview and objectives: This notebook illustrates typical change-point scenarios (single break, multiple breaks, variance/volatility shifts) and how Harbinger visualizes detected change locations.
+We use the unified pipeline to fit, detect, and plot across datasets, highlighting when classic (AMOC/BinSeg/PELT) or regression-based (GFT/Chow) approaches are appropriate.

 ``` r